pyrddlgym-project/pyRDDLGym/README.md

 stats = agent.evaluate(env, episodes=1, verbose=True, render=True)
 ```

-which returns a dictionary of summary statistics (e.g. "mean", "std", etc...), and which also visualizes the domain in real time.
+which returns a dictionary of summary statistics (e.g. "mean", "std", etc...) and also visualizes the interaction in real time.
-Of course, if you wish, the standard OpenAI gym interaction is still available to you:
+Of course, you can also use a loop as customary in OpenAI gym:

 ```python
 total_reward = 0